T206

 T206 is a tobacco card set issued from 1909 to 1911 in cigarette and loose tobacco packs through 16 different brands owned by the American Tobacco Company.
 It is a landmark set in the history of baseball card collecting, due to its size and rarity, and the quality of its color lithographs.
+The first series of cards were issued beginning in 1909.
+From 1909 to 1911 cards of over 500 major minor-league players in 16 different cigarette brands.
+The set featured Honus Wagner, Eddie Plank and the error cards of Larry Doyle and Sherry Magee.
 Several of the cards are among the most expensive sports cards ever sold.

-The 206 brand was revived by Topps in 2002, having released several collections since then, the last in 2020.
-Those collection feature current and past players.
+In 2002, nearly 100 years after the original T206 cards were created, Topps rebooted the brand with Topps 206.
+The set paid tribute to the original T206 design and artwork, leaning heavily on nostalgic elements.
+Topps has released several collections of 206 cards over the years, including the first wave of its 2023 series (the “Low Series”).
+Each pack is filled with star athletes, retired legends, and talented rookies including rare parallels, image variations and limited-edition autographs.

 Overview

 The name T206 refers to the catalog designation assigned by Jefferson Burdick in his book The American Card Catalog.
 It is also known informally as the "White Border" set due to the distinctive white borders surrounding the lithographs on each card.

 The T206 set consists of 524 cards.
 Over 100 of the cards picture minor league players.
 There are also multiple cards for the same player in different poses, different uniforms, or even with different teams after being traded (since the set was issued over a period of three years).
 The cards measure 1+7/16 × 2+5/8 in which is considered by many collectors to be the standard tobacco card size.

-The T206 set is the most popular and widely collected set of the tobacco/pre-war era.
+The T206 set is one of the most popular and widely collected set of the tobacco/pre-war era.
 The historical significance of the set as well as the large number of variations give it enormous appeal to collectors.
 In addition, the set features many Baseball Hall of Fame members including Ty Cobb (who is pictured on four different cards), Walter Johnson, Cy Young, and Christy Mathewson.
 The value of the cards has led to a great deal of counterfeiting over the years.

-The T206 Collection: The Players & Their Stories by Tom and Ellen Zappala and Peter Randall Publishers highlights the personal and professional lives of the players in the collection and discusses the values of the cards as well as the mystique behind the collection.

 Honus Wagner card

 The T206 Wagner is the most valuable baseball card in existence, and even damaged examples are valued at $100,000 or more.
 This is in part because of Wagner's place among baseball's immortals, as he was an original Hall of Fame inductee.
 More importantly, it is one of the scarcest cards from the most prominent of all vintage card sets.
+It is estimated that fewer than 50 copies of this card made it into circulation.